rdiankov/openrave/docs/en/tutorials/openravepy_beginning.rst

 Loading Different Versions
 --------------------------

 If multiple openrave versions are installed, then it is possible to select which version of openravepy to load using **openravepy.loadstable**.
 For example, in order to load version 0.4 import openravepy in the following way:

 .. code-block::

   __builtins__.__openravepy_noautoload__ = True
-  import openravepy
-  openravepy=openravepy.loadstable('0.4')
+  import openravepy; openravepy=openravepy.loadstable('0.4')

 The **line 1** tells openravepy not to load the latest version when imported on **line 2**. **line 3** replaces the openravepy module with the desired version.
 All the import commands including openravepy will refer to the desired version afterwards.